M0-AR/Galgeleg-android/README.md

 # Requirement
     1- At least the version should be 24 or lower ----done---- 2- At least 5 layouts in XML (Should be Beautiful) ----done----
-    3- User interaction (Back navigation or re-navigation) 4- Network communication with multithreaded programming are used (DR website or online spreadsheet) ----done---- 5- Data should be stored locally (e.g. PreferenceManager) ----done---- 6- List to show hig score.
+    3- User interaction (Back navigation or re-navigation) ----done---- 4- Network communication with multithreaded programming are used (DR website or online spreadsheet) ----done---- 5- Data should be stored locally (e.g. PreferenceManager) ----done---- 6- List to show high score.
 The list could have score, word and date.
 (Use class object (Name: Result)) 7- Choose the words from a list ----done----
     8- Motivation for user.
 Choose 2 from 3:
         1- Play a sound, when user won or lost